7max/log4cl/README.md

 ## Appenders and layouts

-While loggers are logical sinks for the log messages, appenders are physical ones, that are actually responsible formatting and routing the formatter log message somewhere.
+While loggers are logical sinks for the log messages, appenders are physical ones, that are responsible for formatting the log messages and delivering them to their ultimate destination.

-For example `CONSOLE-APPENDER` writes message to `*DEBUG-IO*` stream and `DAILY-FILE-APPENDER` writes messages into a file with configurable file-name.
+For example `CONSOLE-APPENDER` writes message to `*DEBUG-IO*` stream and `DAILY-FILE-APPENDER` writes messages into a file that rolls over each day.

 ### Layouts